dev-pasa/PythonForData/README.md

 ##### Learning Python for Data Science
 -Taught by Jose Portilla Course website: **https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/**

--- Jupyter notebook for Exercise and Projects from Udemy course: Python data science and machine learning bootcamp.
+1. Jupyter notebook for Exercise and Projects from Udemy course: Python data science and machine learning bootcamp.
--- This course offers fundamentals of Data Science and Machine Learning using python.
-This is my learning process to understand Python and hopefully move towards PySpark and SparkR.
+2. This course offers fundamentals of Data Science and Machine Learning using python.
+This is my learning process to understand Python and hopefully move towards PySpark and SparkR, along side Apache Airflow and Apache Kafka.

 #### Content